 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to oxycodone or naltrexone, or if you have a stomach or bowel blockage.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 An overdose can be dangerous.
 Follow directions carefully so you do not get too much medicine at one time.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

 - If you have trouble swallowing the capsule, you may open it and pour the medicine into a small amount of applesauce.
 This mixture must be swallowed immediately without chewing and followed with a glass of cool water to ensure complete swallowing of the pellets.
-Do not give this medicine in a nasogastric tube.
+Do not give this medicine in a nasogastric or gastric tube.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.